routific/routific-node-client/README.md

 - `url`: Routific API url.
 This is for internal use only.
 Default `"https://api.routific.com"`.
 - `version`: Version of the API to use.
 Default `1`.
 - `token`: User token to use for authenticated operations.
 This is optional, performing a login will set it too.
 Default `null`.
+- `pollDelay`: Milliseconds between attempts to check if jobs are finished when processing routes.
+Default `1000`.

 # Operations